Get Started with Lightning-Ready Rich Publisher Apps

 - Port an app through change sets or packages.

-Once you add a Rich Publisher App to an org, it’s available to all communities in that org.
-Community managers and admins can select and enable available apps in the Administration Workspace in their community.
+Once you add a Rich Publisher App to an org, it’s available to all the org’s Experience Cloud sites.
+Site managers and admins can select and enable available apps in their site's Administration Workspace.

-When you enable a Rich Publisher App in a community, members see the app’s icon in the publisher, next to .
+When you add a Rich Publisher App to a site, members see the app’s icon in the publisher, next to .

-This example shows a Chatter publisher with three custom app integrations.
+This example shows a feed publisher with three custom app integrations.
 There are icons for attaching a case (1), a GIF (2), and a Trailhead module (3).

-Rich Publisher Apps icons appear in the text and question publishers in group, topics, Direct Messages, and user profile feeds.
+Rich Publisher Apps icons appear in the post and question publishers in group, topics, Direct Messages, and user profile feeds.
 They don’t appear in the poll publisher.

-They select something, click Add, then Share or Ask, and Salesforce saves their post content and attachment with the feed item.
-When a member posts the feed item content, Salesforce includes the selection in their post.
+They select something, click Add, then Share or Ask, and Salesforce publishes their post with the attachment.

 Key Development Concepts